NautilusTrader

 strategy.submit_order(order)

-The following limitations apply to SPOT products, as positions are not tracked on the venue side:
+The following limitations apply to Spot products, as positions are not tracked on the venue side:

 • reduce_only orders are not supported.